Wls170/wls170.github.io/README.md

 <p> Email: Wls170@icloud.com </p>
     </div>
 </div>
-    <p style="font-size: 20px;">Thanks for visiting!
-On this website, you can view my resume, learn a little bit more about me, view projects that I am working on (this is my first!) or have completed, check out my LinkedIn and find my contact info! </p>

     <h3> About me: </h3>
     <p style="font-size: 22px;"> Currently I work full-time as a Production Supervisor at a Synthomer.
 Synthomer supplies highly specialized polymers to multiple industries worldwide.
 I have been with them since 2018 starting from an entry level worker and progressively working my way up to supervisor.
 I am also pursuing my BS in Computer Science at Southern New Hampshire University (SNHU).
 I am taking classes geared towards Software Engineering with an expected completion date of early 2027.
 In  my free time I enjoy spending time with my family, practicing my coding skill, checking out new spots around town and gaming. </p>